First Star Program Illinois State University

 This is an exciting opportunity for our youth, as it offers crucial study skills, college preparedness, and life skills in a fun setting with peers.
 A limited amount of slots are available for youth in care who are currently high school students and residing in Central Illinois.

-Meetings are scheduled to begin in February 2022 and will continue on a monthly basis on designated Saturdays.
-The three-week summer immersion program on-campus is tentatively set to take place June 4-25, 2022.
+Meetings are on a monthly basis on designated Saturdays.
+The two-week summer immersion program on-campus is tentatively set to take place in June.
 Both the summer immersion program and the monthly meetings will be on campus at Illinois State University in Bloomington/Normal.
 Youth must commit to attend monthly Saturday Academy meetings to participate in the summer immersion program.

 Please consider the traits below to determine if your youth might qualify for and benefit from this program.